anthonycoleman/DSA-Practice-Java/DSA_PRACTICE_TEMPLATE.md

             *   `fibonacciWithMemoization(n)` (top-down DP with memoization)
             *   `fibonacciWithTabulation(n)` (bottom-up DP with tabulation)

 ## IV.
+Branching Strategy & Git Workflow:

+This project utilizes two primary branches:

+*   **`solutions` Branch (Source of Truth):**
+    *   This branch contains all the fully implemented algorithms and data structures, along with their complete and passing unit tests.
+    *   All new development, bug fixes, and additions happen here first.
+This is the "golden copy" and the primary branch for maintainers.

+*   **`main` Branch (Practice Template):**
+    *   This branch is designed for users to practice.
+It contains:
+        *   Method signatures for algorithms but with implementations replaced by placeholders (e.g., `// TODO: Implement...`).
+These stubs are designed to compile.
+        *   Complete unit tests (copied as-is from the `solutions` branch).
+These tests will initially fail against the placeholder implementations.
+        *   Fully implemented data structure files (e.g., `Graph.java`, `MinHeap.java`), also copied as-is from `solutions`, as these are foundational tools rather than exercises themselves.
+    *   The `main` branch is **generated** from the `solutions` branch using an automated script (details below).
+Users should primarily use this branch for their practice attempts.

-Git & GitHub Integration:
+**Initial Git & GitHub Setup:**

 1. After all modules are scaffolded and initial (failing) tests are written, initialize a Git repository in the project's root directory.
 2. Add all project files to the staging area.
 3. Create an initial commit with a message like: "Initial commit: DSA practice scaffold for **`[PROGRAMMING_LANGUAGE_HERE]`**".
 4. Create a `README.md` file.
-Include a brief project title, a short description (similar to the one used for the Java project, but adapted for **`[PROGRAMMING_LANGUAGE_HERE]`**), and a "Workflow" section explaining the TDD and `git restore .` practice method.
+Include a brief project title, a short description (similar to the one used for the Java project, but adapted for **`[PROGRAMMING_LANGUAGE_HERE]`**), and a "User Workflow" section (see Section V below).
 Commit this `README.md`.
+5. After the initial commit on `main` (which might initially be a copy of `solutions` or a basic scaffold), create the `solutions` branch.
+All subsequent development of implementations and tests should occur on the `solutions` branch.
+    ```bash
+    git branch solutions
+    # Potentially: git checkout solutions; git push -u origin solutions
+    ```
+    The `main` branch will then be periodically updated from `solutions` using the generation script.
-5. Prompt me (the user) to create a new, empty repository on GitHub.com.
+6. Prompt me (the user) to create a new, empty repository on GitHub.com.
-6. Once I provide the HTTPS URL for the new GitHub repository, perform the following Git commands:
+7. Once I provide the HTTPS URL for the new GitHub repository, perform the following Git commands:
     *   `git remote add origin [USER_PROVIDED_URL]`
-    *   `git branch -m master main` (or ensure the default branch is named `main`)
+    *   Ensure the default branch is named `main` (e.g., `git branch -M main` if it was `master`).
     *   `git push -u origin main`
+    *   `git push -u origin solutions` (if the `solutions` branch was created and has commits).
-    *   If the push fails due to authentication, guide me on how to run the push command from my own terminal and use a Personal Access Token (PAT).
+    *   If any push fails due to authentication, guide me on how to run the push command from my own terminal and use a Personal Access Token (PAT).

-## VI.
-Accessing Solutions and Advanced Workflow:
+## V. User Workflow: Practicing and Accessing Solutions

+This section outlines how users should interact with the `main` (practice) and `solutions` (reference) branches.

 For projects scaffolded using this template, it's highly recommended to also create and maintain a `solutions` branch.
 This branch should contain complete, tested implementations for all the data structures and algorithms.